-Choreographer Andrew Skeels and composer Isabelle Panneton are looking forward to presenting the fruits of their joint creation.
-This will be danced by Andrew Skeels and the music will be performed by Stéphane Beaulac.
+Choreographer Andrew Skeels and composer Isabelle Panneton present the fruits of their joint creation.
+Danced by Andrew Skeels and music performed by Stéphane Beaulac.

 Choreographer : Andrew Skeels